A Platform to Amplify Community-led Leadership and Development

 *Please Upload User Experience Map (as attachment) and any additional insights gathered from Beneficiary Feedback in this field

-We modified several aspects of our original map based on feedback, which you will see in this revised version.
-Specifically, users recommended explicitly engaging the entire community throughout, not just the leadership cohort.
-They told us partnership and role clarity must be planned and intentional between communities, the leadership cohort and government entities, which we expanded upon.
+We modified several aspects of our original map based on participant feedback to arrive at this iteration.
+Specifically, users recommended explicitly engaging the entire community throughout the program, not just the leadership cohort.
+They told us partnership and role clarity must be planned and intentional between communities, the leadership cohort, and government entities, which we expanded upon.
 Users also requested specific skills and technical support to be included in training.

 User Experience Map feedback session with future beneficiaries